watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Containers and DevOps.md

 ### Task 4: ARM Template

-In this section, you will configure and execute an ARM template that will create all the resources that you will need throughtout the exercises.
+In this section, you will configure and execute an ARM template that will create all the resources that you will need throughout the exercises.

 1. Open cloud shell by selecting the cloud shell icon in the menu bar.